bsteen/cpeg324-lab1/README.md

 # cpeg324-lab1
-CPEG 324 - Lab 1
+CPEG 324 - Lab 1, 8 bit Calculator ISA Simulator

-The goal of this lab was for us to implement our own 8 bit ISA simulator.
+The goal of this lab was for us to implement our own 8 bit calculator ISA simulator.
 The translated binary code for the test benches and the expected outputs are given below.
 Type "make build" to compile the program.
 Then enter "./simulator <FILENAME>" to run one of the test bench files.

 Each line corresponds to a binary string in the given file.
 Next to the line is the expected output.